erikvullings/mithril-materialized/packages/lib/README.md

 ## Version history

+v0.3 Breaking changes

+- Buttons no longer use the `ui` class to specify additional properties like `onclick`.
+Instead, you can leverage the mithril attributes directly.
+See the example, `button-page`.
+- `contentClass` has been removed in favour of the default mithril `class` or `className` attribute.
+- The Icon function has been replaced by the `Icon` component.
+The `SmallIcon` and `PrefixedIcon` have been removed, as they can easily be created using the `Icon` component.
+- The code has been split over multiple files, so it is easier to only import the components that you need.

 v0.2.2

 - Validate function can return a custom validation message.
 Also, it is called in `onupdate`, so the validation occurs also when you just attach the validate function conditionally.